 Submitting the Order

-When you click Submit or Submit Without Payment, a number of checks are done to ensure the cart is complete and will not interfere with any other orders and membership flow down is initiated for membership orders.
+When you click Submit or Submit Without Payment, a number of checks are done to ensure there is sufficient inventory, the cart is complete and will not interfere with any other orders, and membership flow down is initiated for membership orders.

 Checking for a Conflicting Order Adjustment